AldisiRana/GenRisk/README.md

-# CoGenAssess
+# GenRisk

-CoGenAssess is a package that implements different gene-based scoring schemes to analyze and find significant genes within a phenotype in a population
+GenRisk is a package that implements different gene-based scoring schemes to analyze and find significant genes within a phenotype in a population

 ## Requirements